turanbagtur/Watermark-Application/README.md

 - 🐛 Reporting bugs or suggesting features
 - 💕 Supporting development via Ko-fi (button in the app)
 - 📢 Sharing with others who might benefit

----

-**Made with ❤️ for creators, photographers, and professionals who need reliable watermarking.**